saccharis/rsaccharis/README.md

 # rsaccharis
-A rendering package for phylogenetic trees from SACCHARIS files, in the R statistical computing language.
+A rendering package for phylogenetic trees from SACCHARIS .json and .tree files, in the R statistical computing language.